-We are lucky to have children from a wide range of belief backgrounds in our school.
-We have a large Muslim community and celebrate a number of festivals which are special to Muslims including our fantastic Eid Mela every autumn.
-Our Sikh community work with us to celebrate Diwali, the festival of light, and our Year 3 children enjoy a visit to the Gudwara in Hadley to see how they prepare for the celebrations.
-We also have a large Christian community; we work with a prayer group who provide a prayer space weekly in our library and opportunities for children to think about big questions and also Year 1 enjoy visiting Holy Trinity Church where they explore how birth is celebrated.
+We have pupils and families from a wide range of belief backgrounds in our school.
+We have a large Muslim community and celebrate a number of festivals which are special to Muslims.
+Our Sikh community work with us to celebrate Diwali, the festival of light.
+We also have a large Christian community and our younger children present the Nativity at Christmas.
 We also understand that not everyone has religious beliefs and learn to respect the great variety in our school and the wider community.

 Our curriculum supports our children to develop a love of learning.
-Each unit of work ends with a reflection activity where the children think about their learning and how they can demonstrate what they understand to others.
-Children are supported to use their imagination from role play situations in the early years through to debating how to change our school, the education system and the world in Year 6.
-Supporting this is our ‘Lessons for Life’ week.
-Here a whole week is dedicated to teaching our skill the skills that they will need as they grow.
-Last year, saw our children learning basic first aid, visiting Tesco to budget for a weeks worth of shopping and cooking basic healthy meals.
+An experience or visit is planned each term and the unit ends with a reflection activity where the children think about their learning and how they can demonstrate what they understand to others.
+Children are supported to use their imagination from role play situations in the early years through to debating in KS2.
+STEM is key in our curriculum and provide opportunities for children to understand life choices beyond school.

-We have agreed our school rules as a whole community and each year we explore how these are fair and make things better for us all.
 The children are able to explain clearly why we have our rules and understand there are consequences for making the wrong decisions.
 We discuss their actions with children when things go wrong and support them to reflect on their choices.
-We also take the opportunity to identify better choices they could have made.

 Our school has a rich cultural mix which supports our children’s understanding of their heritage and the heritage of the other children in the school.
-We regularly visit museums and art galleries to find out about the past and wider cultural influences.
-In school we enjoy competing in sports and joining with other local schools in our sports cluster.
-We are a ‘Sing up Gold’ school and regularly perform for a local parish concert, the Telford and Wrekin music festival and also the regional ‘Young Voices’ concert.
-Our children always make us proud at these events.
-We even have our own school song!
+Lessons and experiences allow children to find out about the past and wider cultural influences.

-Performing arts is a large focus of our school and we are lucky to be able to use the expert skills of some of the secondary teaching staff to ensure that our children have the best possible experiences.
-All of the children throughout school are involved in at least one drama performance in a school year and you will regularly see our children at Dance Fest.
-Our children love dancing so much we even have our own dance area on the playground.
+Performing arts is a large focus of our school community and we use the expert skills of some of the secondary teaching staff to ensure that our children have the best possible experiences.
+All of the children throughout school are involved in at least one performance in a school year.